FI Connect intranet solution helps bank better manage information

 NFC chose RSM and FI Connect to address their information management challenges.

-Matlock and her team went to work building a thorough understanding of NFC’s business challenges, operations and goals.
+The RSM team went to work building a thorough understanding of NFC’s business challenges, operations and goals.
 Key issues NFC aimed to address included:

 - Improving collaboration across locations and especially between its two separate charter banks